JetBrains/kotlin-web-site/README.md

 Site is based on [Jekyll](http://jekyllrb.com), so you will need ruby (>= 1.9.3) and rubygems to get it working.

 - *Mac OS X*.
-Make sure that you have Command Line Developer Tools, otherwise install it: `which gcc || xcode-select --install`.
+Make sure that you have [Command Line Developer Tools](http://stackoverflow.com/questions/9329243/xcode-4-4-and-later-install-command-line-tools/9329325#9329325).
 - *Windows*.
 Step-by-step Jekyll installation can be found [here](https://github.com/juthilo/run-jekyll-on-windows).
   We recommend to use [Cygwin](https://www.cygwin.com) or [Git Bash](http://git-scm.com) as command line interface.